 A fundamental understanding of transformation is crucial to having anything more than an intellectual relationship to structure.
-We have all read the books on three-act-structure.
-By the way, what lasting stories have any of these people written?
-I mean no offense in saying this, but it is important to recognize that no one has yet been able to isolate the transcendent beauty that draws us in and lies at the heart of every great story.
-It is one thing to analyze the anatomy of a story, but is it possible that story also contains magic, some ineffable quality that rises from a source that we can’t explain?
+You’ve probably read books on three-act-structure.
+But it is important to recognize that no one has yet been able to isolate the transcendent beauty that draws us into a great story.
+It is one thing to analyze the anatomy of a tale, but is it possible that story also contains magic.
+There is some ineffable quality that we can’t explain.

 The writer’s job (as I see it), is to track the beats in a believable way that lead to a transformation.